jremes-foss/universities-api-wrapper/README.md

 ### Filters

 You can filter elements of the search results via `filter` parameter in `search` function.
+For example, to return only university names you can use the following:

 ```python
 client.search("Turkey", "Ankara", "names")